samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ## Reading the Music Files

-Now that you have created the audio service for the playback features, you will need to create a service to get a list of files.
+After creating the audio service for the playback features, you will need to create a service to get a list of files.
 To do so, you can create a cloud service using Ionic:

 ```bash
 ionic generate provider cloud
 ```

 This command will generate a service in a file called `cloud.ts` under `./src/providers/cloud`.
 Now, replace the contents of this file with:

 ```typescript